 NSTA Award Programs, with contributions from our many sponsors*, was created to raise awareness and exposure of the outstanding work being done in the science education field.
 It honors exceptional and innovative science educators and principals for their outstanding work.

 There is something for everyone as we have programs designed for all grade levels.
 Come on and let the spotlight shine on you, your program, your students and your school.
-Click this link to apply yourself and/or click this one to nominate a colleague or student.
-But hurry because the December 10, 2020 deadline will be here before you know it.
+We will begin accepting applications on October 1st.
+In the meantime, take a moment to examine the various awards, contact colleagues whom you may want to encourage and mark your calendars.

 NSTA thanks this year’s sponsors for their support of science education, science teachers and their proactive efforts in the science education field.